AusBoone/Smart-Music-Go/README.md

 ### Frontend Setup

 The React frontend lives under `ui/frontend` and is served from `/app/`.
-Build the production assets before running the Go server:
+Build the production assets before running the Go server (the Docker image builds these automatically):

 ```bash
 cd ui/frontend